veeto

 Key Takeaways

-• Extends ignition interlock device requirements indefinitely by removing the January 2026 expiration date.
+• Extends the ignition interlock device program indefinitely, removing the January 2026 sunset date.

 Get Involved